A Quick Fix of Melancholy: Critical reception

-Rating the EP 4/5, SputnikMusic commented, "For those who know Ulver well, you may be familiar with the ever-present state of identity crisis that seems to prey on Kristoffer Rygg's musical mind, but to most, this state never ceases to satisfy.
-It is definitely clear that A Quick Fix... is a teaser for Blood Inside."

 Aversion Online rated the EP 7/10, commenting, "Opener 'Little Blue Birds' clearly states that this EP is a lot different than the last few, what with its orchestral synths and operatic vocals."

 Global Domination rated the EP 10/10, commenting, "There are moments of a general upbeat/pensive nature, most of this is very downhearted music, sometimes shifting towards the downright depressing.
 Instruments include drums, violins, cellos, chimes of some sort, trumpets, a whole bunch of other shit that at times incites a euphoric kind of dreaminess, at others just really gets you down.
 All together everything forms a sublime masterpiece."

 John Chedsey, writing for Satan Stole My Teddybear, concluded, "This is so far one of the most impressive feats for Ulver, showing they are doing nothing but growing within their chosen musical pursuit.
 Music is indeed an extension of one's inner expressions and Ulver seems to have tapped into a musical vein that not many are aware of.
 The growing skill in which Ulver is putting together their music is quite impressive and this EP is making me salivate at the thought of future releases."